kiranmurali93/pyopengl_lab/README.md

    b)experiment1 with points - option based program that draws Horizontal, Vertical and Diagonal Lines based on User Inputs

-3. Implemention of DDA algorithm
+3. ddaAlgo - Implemention of DDA algorithm

+4. BresenhamAlgo - Implemention of Bresenham algorithm